bautt/splunk4champions/README.md

 Zero-Powerpoint: all information needed is included in the app

 *** This app will create 3 new indexes (s4c_access, s4c_stocks, s4c_weather) and  upload 1.8 GB of example data.
 Do not install on production systems. ***

+### Download and installation:
+If you download a release it will unpack as "splunk4champions".
+Downloading from this page will need to be renamed from splunk4champions-master to splunk4champions.
+Move the app in to $SPLUNKHOME/etc/apps and restart.